 Try a pissaladière (local pizza) or a salade niçoise for lunch.

 Of course, in Nice there's the famous crescent of the beach: as all beaches in this region it may be a touch pebbly, but the deep blue water looks great!

 Discover the Principality of Monaco, a fabulous display of white buildings and winding roads set into steep hillsides.
 See the harbor, Monte Carlo and its Grand Casino, favored by the world's well-to-do, the Cathedral and the Prince's Palace, which Prince Rainier once shared with his bride from Philadelphia, Grace Kelly.

-Stop in the picturesque village of Èze, perched atop a towering cliff high above the sea.
+Discover a picturesque Provençal village perched atop a towering cliff, high above the Mediterranean Sea.

 Le retour, hélas...
 Your plane awaits.
 This time the earth rotates towards you, allowing an arrival in the U.S. only shortly after you left Europe!
 You're eager to share your adventures with family and friends.

 passports Educational Group Travel partners with teachers across the United States to provide high-quality educational travel experiences to their students.
 Educational tours visit destinations around the world - primarily France, Italy, England, Spain and Costa Rica - at low, guaranteed prices.

 7 Midstate Drive Suite 102